m-language/m/docs/tutorial/functions.rst

 .. code-block:: lisp

-    ;; The identity function, a function which always returns its argument.
+    ;; The identity function which always returns its argument.
     (fn x x)

-    ;; The constant function, a function which ignores its second argument.
+    ;; The constant function which ignores its second argument.
     (fn x _ x)

 Application